Costa Rica Reminded Me Why I Fell In Love With Backpacking

 Roads suddenly become mountains.

-Like the country genuinely didn’t know when to stop being beautiful.
+As if the country never learned when to stop being beautiful.

 Waterfalls.